cambiotraining/quarto-course-template/materials/01-render_guidelines.md

 - Setup the required software to work on the materials.
 - Render and preview the course website locally.
-- Understand file/directory organisation for course materials.
+- Understand file/directory organisation for course materials and course files.
 - Remember how the navigation bar for materials is configured.
 :::